 Packaging: Contaminated debris should be placed in sturdy plastic bags and closed securely.
 The outside of the bags should be labeled “[Chemical name] Contaminated Debris” or in the case of spill clean-up materials, “[Chemical name] Spill Clean-up Debris.”
-Do not use biohazard or radioactive waste bags for chemical waste or chemical-contaminated debris.
+Do not use biohazard or radioactive waste bags for chemical waste or chemical-contaminated debris unless the hazard is present.
 (Note that ethidium bromide waste is a chemical waste, not a biohazardous waste.)

 Laboratory Glassware Waste Disposal

 Instructions for disposal of laboratory glassware are available here.